birdspotter-project/COS397/docs/source/user_guide/intro.rst

 How to Use this Document
 ==============================
 Each section of this document has a different point of focus but work towards the bigger picture.
 The first section, the introduction, is a quick rundown of what to expect as well as what the aim of the document is.
 The second section is the overview which gives a broad description of the system and what it is capable of.
-The instructions section gives an understanding for how the system is operated and how various components may be utilized.
+The instructions section gives an understanding of how the system is operated and how various components may be utilized.
 The final section gives a comprehensive rundown of all the system capabilities.

 Related Documents
 ==============================